coche745/tea-cozy/README.md

 + Setup
 + Status
 ## General Info
 I created this project as part of Codecademy's curriculum.
-It is a fictional tea shop where the best tea in the world can be found.
+It is website of a fictional tea shop where the best tea in the world can be found.
 ## Technologies
 + HTML
 + CSS